viaacode/ensemble-rewrite-test/README.md

 # ensemble-rewrite-test

+## Synopsis

-Tests the rewrite methods of MH.
+Tests the rewrite methods of MediaHaven for ensembles.
+Ensembles are sets or collections of media objects.
+API information on ensembles can be found here: [https://archief.viaa.be/mediahaven-rest-api/#mediahaven-rest-api-manual-working-with-ensembles](https://archief.viaa.be/mediahaven-rest-api/#mediahaven-rest-api-manual-working-with-ensembles).

 ## Goal

-This code tests the MH API to:
+This code tests the MediaHaven API to:

 - List children within an ensemble
 - Delete a child from an ensemble
 - Add a child to an ensemble